 4th Saturday of the month, 2-3:30 pm

 For ages 6-12.
-Join other lego lovers and use your imagination to build skyscrapers or create castles or whatever you desire.
-(The library will also be accepting donations of Legos.)
+Join other Lego lovers and use your imagination to build skyscrapers or create castles or whatever you desire.
+(The library will accept donations of Legos.)

 Itty Bitty Story Time

 Join us for stories, rhymes, literacy, and lots of smiles and giggles.
 (Parents or caregivers should plan on participating with their children.)

 Wednesdays, choice of 10 am or 1 pm

 For children ages 3–6.
 Children are encouraged to select books to check out and then are read or told stories for approximately 30 minutes.

 A special story time for children younger than 3.
 Each child must be accompanied by a lap!
 Join us for stories, songs and finger-plays followed by play time.

 Saturdays, 10 am except 2nd Saturday of the month, see Tales for Tails below.